 |1992 - 1993||No Documents Available|

 |1990 - 1991||

 * Approved and Forwarded to University Council

 Academic Appeals at the University of Georgia Policy

 Specific procedures exist at the University of Georgia for students who wish to appeal a decision on an academic matter.
 At the university level, the Educational Affairs Committee of the University Council considers students' petitions and appeals.
-Excluded from these procedures is any allegation involving discrimination or harassment in violation of the University of Georgia Non-Discrimination and Anti-Harassment Policy and the University of Georgia Sexual Orientation Policy.
-Those matters shall be referred to the appropriate office as required by the applicable policy.
+Excluded from these procedures is any allegation involving discrimination or harassment in violation of the University of Georgia Non-Discrimination and Anti-Harassment Policyand the University of Georgia Sexual Orientation Policy.
+Those matters shall be referred to the Equal Opportunity Office.

 The policy and procedures used in the academic appeal process follows.